 Salm-Dyck ex Pfeiffer, Enumeratio diagnostica cactearum hucusque cognitarum 156, 1837

-Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium (unless indicated otherwise, all herbarium specimens were submitted as O. engelmannii); Herbarium (O. dillei); Herbarium; Painting; Painting
+Herbarium (as O. crinifera); Herbarium (seedling); Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Note: unless indicated otherwise, all herbarium specimens were submitted as O. engelmannii; Herbarium (O. dillei); Herbarium; (O. dillei); Painting; Painting

 What is Opuntia orbiculata?

 Opuntia orbiculata is a large prickly pear cactus that is found over much of the West.
 It may be semi-upright or may sprawl along the ground.
 It may be nearly spineless or have multiple spines.
 O. dillei is a spineless variant.